taichi-dev/taichi/docs/design/llvm_sparse_runtime.md

 `pointer` is usually the go-to sparse SNode you should consider.
 It allocates memory only when a cell is actually activated, and recycles to a memory pool once it is deactivated.
 This saves the memory resource in large-scale grid computation.
 You can mentally view it as an `std::array<Cell*, N>`.

+Upon initialization, Taichi preallocates a chunk of memory space, namely `ambient_elements`, which is shared across all the inactive `dynamic` and `pointer` SNodes.
+Therefore dereferencing an inactive `pointer` SNode will generate the default value stored in `ambient_elements` (usually zero).

 Layout of a `pointer` SNode:

 ```sh